 Why is Online Teacher Professional Development Important?

 Well, as it turns out, professional development is actually extremely important for educators!
 Colleges and universities can only teach you so much in 4 years!
 The world, the students in it, and the classroom environment are forever changing.
-Professional development helps with that!
+Teacher professional development helps with that!

 Professional development is any training that enables educators to improve their abilities to reach students and enhance their learning.
-These trainings could center around topics such as classroom and behavior management, diversity and/or inclusion, trauma-informed practices, learning styles, participation techniques, new curriculums, and more!
+This training could centre around topics such as classroom and behaviour management, diversity and/or inclusion, trauma-informed practices, learning styles, participation techniques, new curriculums, and more!
 They can also cover topics that help teachers manage their lives and stress levels.
 These are all topics that change as the years go on, and that 4-year degree by itself will not be enough to keep you current and up to date.

-Think about classrooms 10 – 20 years ago … anybody else remember overhead projectors and wet-erase markers!?
-Up until a few years ago, when I volunteered for a district-wide technology pilot project, I had to share a data projector with two other teachers, and when it was busy I was still using my trusty overhead projector.
+Think about classrooms 10 – 20 years ago – does anybody else remember overhead projectors and wet-erase markers!?
+Up until a few years ago, when I volunteered for a district-wide technology pilot project, I had to share a data projector with two other teachers.
+When it was busy, I was still using my trusty overhead projector.

-This is where professional development comes into focus.
-Without professional development, today’s teachers might still use those, without new ideas about the benefits of technology in the classroom!
-We expect our students to always be willing to learn and grow, we should expect the same of ourselves.
+This is where online teacher professional development comes into focus.
+Without professional development, today’s teachers might still use those without new ideas about the benefits of technology in the classroom!
+We expect our students to always be willing to learn and grow, so we should expect the same of ourselves.

 There are a variety of ways for educators to obtain professional development.
 In most cases, your school or district will provide you with the professional development hours you need.
 (In many places, there are minimum requirements.)

-To help get you started on your professional development goals, I’ve compiled a list of some amazing places to find online teacher professional development.
+To help get you started on your professional development goals, I’ve compiled a list of some fantastic places to find online teacher professional development.
 Several of them are free, but some do have fees (I have tried to note this – fees/costs are current as of the time of publication and may be subject to change).
-This is not an exhaustive list and a search of the web will undoubtedly lead you to nearly any topic you need.
+This is not an exhaustive list, and a search of the web will undoubtedly lead you to nearly any topic you need.
 I hope you can find something that will help you on your journey in this list of online teacher professional development resources.

 Educational Tool Name: Lit Launch: The Middle School Reading Engagement Framework

-Purpose/Function of Education Tool: This is a professional development course for middle school teachers.
+Purpose/Function of Education Tool: This is an online teacher professional development course for middle school teachers.
 In this course, you will transform your reading instruction in 4 weeks by learning how to craft engaging reading lessons.

 Cost: See website.